VCFA - our team of dedicated animal care professionals are here to help

 Client Services

-Rachel Bolt, BS, is our Client Services Representative, the person you are most likely to see and hear from first in the office.
-We are thrilled to have Rachel join our team!
+John Churchman, is our Client Services Representative, the person you are most likely to see and hear from first in the office.
+We are thrilled to have John join our team!